Vision Impairment (VI)

 those with additional impairments/disorders.

-There is a marked difference in need and outcome measures for both these groups (Rahi et al, 2010; Harris et al, 2012).
+There is a marked difference in need and outcome measures for both these groups.

-Your local Sensory Service should be able to provide accurate numbers of CYP with sensory loss including level of need, level of loss and placement.
+Your local Sensory Service should be able to provide accurate numbers of CYP with sensory loss including level of need, level of loss and placement in your area.